PSY4001 Psychology Honours Project 1

 Requirements for students to complete each assessment item satisfactorily:

-To complete all assessment items satisfactorily, students must submit each assessment item.
+To complete all assessment items satisfactorily, students must submit each assessment item and obtain at least 50% of the marks available for each item.

 Penalties for late submission of required work:

-Please see the extension policy contained in the 2012 Thesis Guidelines.
+Please see the extension policy contained in the current Thesis Guidelines.
 This is available from http://www.usq.edu.au/sciences/psychology/resources.htm.

 Requirements for student to be awarded a passing grade in the course: